How Safe Is Your School's Reopening Plan? Here's What To Look For

 "The best option for children getting to school would be for their parents to drop them off," says Dr. Tina Tan, pediatrics infectious disease specialist at Northwestern University in Chicago.
 Or walk or bike to school.

-But that's not an option for many families, so to make busing safer, limit capacity to 50%, says Dr. Ravina Kullar, an epidemiologist and spokesperson for the Infectious Disease Society of America.
+But that's not an option for many families, so to make busing safer, limit capacity to 50%, says Ravina Kullar, an epidemiologist and spokesperson for the Infectious Disease Society of America.
 The children and the driver should be physically distanced by at least 6 feet, and everyone should wear masks.
 Ideally there's assigned seating, and tape marks designating where kids should sit, she says.

 If possible, keep the bus windows open to improve ventilation, says Dr. Judith Guzman-Cottrill, a pediatric infectious disease specialist at Oregon Health & Science University.
-Airflow helps dilute the virus, this reducing the risk of infection.
+Airflow helps dilute the virus, thus reducing the risk of infection.

 "Students' hands should be sanitized before they enter the bus," says Laurie Combe, president of the National Association of School Nurses.
-Combe suggests mounting a sanitizer dispenser at the entrance of the bus for children to use as they board.
+Combe suggests mounting a sanitizer dispenser at the entrance of the bus.

 Look for: Clear policies requiring sick kids and teachers to stay home

-Our experts agree: Plans should drive home the message that staff and kids must stay home if they have any symptoms of COVID-19 at all.
+Our experts agree: Plans should drive home the message that staff and kids must stay home if they have any symptoms of COVID-19.

-"As a society we are going to have to learn that if we're sick, we stay home — always," says Dr. William Miller, an epidemiologist at Ohio State University.
-It's a big cultural shift, he says, because many of us are used to "powering through illness and sometimes we expect the same of our children."
+"As a society, we are going to have to learn that if we're sick, we stay home — always," says Dr. William Miller, an epidemiologist at Ohio State University.
+It's a big cultural shift, he says, because many of us are used to "powering through illness, and sometimes, we expect the same of our children."

 There is no one perfect way to enforce this.
-Some experts suggest schools rely on messaging, while others prefer schools screen for symptoms.
+Some experts suggest schools rely on messaging, while others prefer schools screening for symptoms.

 Symptom checks at school may not be foolproof, but they reinforce the message that parents should keep kids home if they're sick, says Laurie Combe.
-"If there was optimal staffing for this situation, then the best practice would be to be able to screen as people enter the building," she says.
+"If there was optimal staffing for this situation, then the best practice would be to be able to screen as people enter the building."

 The CDC currently does not recommend schools conduct widespread symptom screenings.
 It suggests parents check their children at home before coming to school.

-Kids should stay home even if they have only very mild symptoms, "just a headache or stomach ache," says Dr. Preeti Malani, an infectious disease specialist and chief health officer at the University of Michigan.
+Kids should stay home even if they have only very mild symptoms, "just a headache or stomachache," says Dr. Preeti Malani, an infectious disease specialist and chief health officer at the University of Michigan.
 And when parents are sick, children should stay home too, adds Miller.
 This may be difficult for economic reasons for many families.

-If teachers or staff have to miss work, then, Malani says school "policies have to support it, whether it's paid time off or making sure that there's not a penalty for missing work."
+If teachers or staff have to miss work, then, Malani says, school "policies have to support it, whether it's paid time off or making sure that there's not a penalty for missing work."

 To encourage symptomatic kids to stay home, some school districts may need to revisit attendance policies that reward students for showing up consistently and penalize them for missing days.

-Under debate: temperature checks
+Under debate: Temperature checks

 Several experts argue for schools conducting daily temperature checks.
 A good rule of thumb is that any child with a fever exceeding 100.4 F "should be sent home or to the doctor's office for evaluation," says Dr. Dial Hewlett, an infectious disease specialist who has consulted with schools in Westchester County, N.Y.